cincheo/jsweet-candy-js-quickstart/README.md

 - ``generate-sources``: create the ``.d.ts`` TypeScript definitions bundle and puts it as a resource in ``src/typings``
 - ``package``: create the jar with the compiled Java APIs, and all the resources (including the TypeScript definitions, the ``sprintf`` JavaScript library, and the ``candy-metadata.json`` file filtered to set the targeted transpiler version)
 - ``install``: install the Maven artifact in your local Maven repository

+## How to adapt/modify

+You can adapt this template to your own needs in order to bridge any JavaScript library you want.

+For details on how to define an API (definitions) with JSweet, please refer to the <a href="https://github.com/cincheo/jsweet/blob/master/doc/jsweet-language-specifications.md#definitions">Language Specifications</a>.

+If you want, consider contributing to the [JSweet](https://github.com/jsweet-candies) Candies Open Source organization on Github.

+## License

+Apache 2 Open Source license.